Web Developer

 I am applying for the Web Developer role you shared on your careers page.
 For years now my focus has been web development, and I would be glad to bring it to your team.

 Before writing, I spent some time on Shopify, and what caught my attention was your work on the new storefront rendering engine and the engineering posts on shipping faster themes.
-It looks like a great time to come on board, and I would be glad to put my web development experience to work on it.
+It looks like a great time to join, and I would be glad to put my web development experience to work on it.

 From the job description, the three priorities that stand out are building responsive websites with modern HTML, CSS and JavaScript, page speed and Core Web Vitals and SEO and accessibility.
 Those are what a web hire is judged on, and I have concrete results for each.